vmware-tanzu/tanzu-dev-portal/content/learningpaths/consulting-around-design-systems/is-a-design-system-right-for-your-team.md

 ### _What you can do_

 Again, empathy first.
 Assume that everyone is doing their best and try to see where you may be able to offer some feedback, guidance, or influence.
 Consider disguising it as help if there are fragile egos in the mix.
 If there’s a meeting where updates to the system are discussed, ask if you can attend.
-If there’s a Slack channel where QandA takes place, join the conversation.
+If there’s a Slack channel where questions are asked and discussion takes place, join the conversation.

 In general, try to kindly identify gaps, inefficiencies, or problems where you see them, and always be sure to offer possible solutions if you have them.
 Designers are problem-solvers, after all.